-The histopathological pictures of hepatic and renal tissues were illustrated in Figure 5.
+The histopathological pictures of hepatic and renal tissues were illustrated in Figure (5).
 Hepatic tissue sections stained with H&E from normal rats showed a normal central vein and radiating hepatic cords (Figure 5, A).

-The stained hepatic sections of most rats in the SF-I group (2 g/kg b.w) revealed no detected microscopic lesions (Figure 5, B).
-While most rats in the SF-II group received 3 g/kg b.w showed mononuclear cell infiltration within the portal triads. perivascular edema vasculitis, in association with activation of kupffer cells dilatation of hepatic sinusoids. and vaculation hepatocytes, of and few intralobular infiltrations of lymphocytes.
-There was proliferation of hepatic fibrous connective tissue.
+The stained hepatic sections of most rats in the SF-I group (2 g/kg b.w.) revealed no detected microscopic lesions (Figure 5, B), while most rats in the SF-II group received 3 g/kg b.w. they showed mononuclear cell infiltration within the portal triads. vasculitis. perivascular edema association with activation of Kupffer cells, dilatation of hepatic sinusoids, vacuolation of hepatocytes, and few intralobular infiltrations of lymphocytes.
+There was a proliferation of hepatic fibrous connective tissue.
 In some instances, mononuclear cells distributed in a focal manner as nodules with congestion (Figure 5, C).
-As well as renal tissues from normal rats (Control), showed no necrobiotic variations with normal histological features of the kidney (glomeruli and renal tubules) (Figure 5, D).
-The stained sections of salvia fraction-treated rats' kidneys in the SF-I group (2 g/kg b.w) revealed mild congestion (Figure 5, E).
-While rats received 3 g/kg b.w (SF-II) presented necrosis of some proximal convoluted tubules, thickening of basement membrane, and mild fibrosis.
+As well as renal tissues from normal rats (Control), showed no necrobiotic variations with normal histological features of the kidney (glomeruli and renal tubules) (Figure 5 D).
+The stained sections of salvia fractiontreated rats' kidneys in the SF-I group (2 g/kg b.w.) revealed mild congestion (Figure 5, E).
+While rats received 3 g/kg b.w.
+(SF-II) presented necrosis of some proximal convoluted tubules, thickening of basement membrane, and mild fibrosis.
 Some renal epithelial cells underwent regeneration in the form of cellular mass without lumen (Figure 5, F).